Menu

 What does an endocrinologist do on the first visit?

-When you are called in to your appointment, they’ll have just read your medical records to gauge an idea on why you’re coming to see them.
+When you are called in to your appointment, they’ll have hopefully just read your medical records to gauge an idea on why you’re coming to see them.
 Hopefully, your primary doctor (GP) has gone in to good detail about this also, so the endocrinologist knows what to expect.

 They should check your most recent thyroid test results and give you their opinion on what they suggest these show.
 They should ask how you are feeling and, of course, ask how they can help.